filippoprafloriani/Collapse-and-revival/README.md

-Assignments to do.
+Read the assignments pdf.
 Check the number 4.

 Jupyter notebook in Python with the code.